This really pretty plant based tart is delicately flavoured and a perfect dinner party dessert. Gluten free and suitable for vegans.

 Cover the finished product carefully in foil before placing into the freezer.
 Leave to set in the freezer for 6 hours or overnight and take out 20 mins or so before serving so it can thaw a little.
 If you want to portion it, take it out and cut through it with a knife heated in boiling water so that you can pop the slices that you don’t need back in and allow the portions to thaw.

-Decorate with mint leaves and raspberries 🙂
+Decorate with mint leaves, edible flowers if you can get them and the remaining raspberries 🙂

 If you have a Vitamix or similar I would recommend using it, but you can use any good quality blender.
 The aim is to get the mixture as smooth as possible.
 If it doesn’t puree together easily just add a little more coconut milk as the liquid should help to puree it.